vitopedro/expandit-challenge/README.md

 **Backend:** If you need to develop the backend use the folder `projects/Challenge`, i would recomend to open it individually, since its easier to run it, I used vs code to develop and run the project but you can use whatever you want.
 In vs code press f5 and it will recomend configurations to run as a dotnet application.
 You need to have [dot net core 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) installed in order to develop the project.
 A postman collection is provided in file `Challenge.postman_collection.json` to make it easier to test the application.

 **Frontend:** If you need to develop the frontend, use the folder `projects/Frontend`, you dont need to open this folder individually, but you need to place yourself in that folder in a terminal of your choice.
 I used vs code imbued terminal but you can use whatever you want as long as it can access node and angular cli's.
-To develop the frontend you will need both [node](https://nodejs.org/en/download/) and [angular] (https://angular.io/guide/setup-local).
+To develop the frontend you will need both [node](https://nodejs.org/en/download/) and [angular](https://angular.io/guide/setup-local).
 Once in the correct folder, run `ng s --port 4000`, the port is optional and it defaults to 4200, i just used the same port configured in toe docker-compose file.